BettercareHealth/bettercare/maternal-mental-health/4.md

 {:.keep-with-next}
 After thinking about these questions, write down some points which would be important to remember when dealing with mothers from any of the above circumstances.

-**Note**
-{:.keep-with-next}
-There may be reasons why women do not feel comfortable speaking about their lives.
+> There may be reasons why women do not feel comfortable speaking about their lives.
 Different status or home language, levels of education, poverty, or gender could be barriers to women revealing their story.
 Women who are poor or uneducated could be disempowered and find it difficult to tell their story.
 This is known as ‘the silence of powerlessness’.

 ### Activity 2: Understanding your own reactions